Philosophy (PHIL)

 PHIL 331 Ancient Philosophy (4 Credits)

-Raphael’s famous fresco The School of Athens accurately depicts the world of Ancient Philosophy studied in this course.
-The painting features a multitude of ancient philosophers and writers, mathematicians and scientists, thinkers and students, almost all of them involved in conversation, argumentation, writing or meditation in a beautiful public space.
-The foundation and focal point of the painting is the two central figures of Plato and Aristotle, who will also serve as the foundation and focal points for this course, which aims to help students become knowledgeable participants in the conversations about truth, reality, virtue and the good that shaped the beginnings of Western philosophy and continue to shape philosophical discourse today.
+Raphael’s famous fresco The School of Athens accurately depicts the world of Ancient Philosophy.
+The painting features a multitude of ancient thinkers involved in conversation, writing, or meditation in a beautiful public space.
+The focal point of the painting is the two central figures of Plato and Aristotle, who will also serve as the foundation for this course, which aims to help students become knowledgeable participants in the conversations and practices that pursue truth, virtue and the good that shaped the beginnings of Western philosophy.
+The course approaches philosophy not simply as an academic discipline, but as a “way of life.”

 Prerequisites: None